Hyperthermia: Research

 Hyperthermia can also be deliberately induced using drugs or medical devices, and is being studied and applied in clinical routine as a treatment of some kinds of cancer.
 Research has shown that medically controlled hyperthermia can shrink tumours.
 This occurs when a high body temperature damages cancerous cells by destroying proteins and structures within each cell.
-Hyperthermia has also been researched to investigate whether it causes cancerous tumours to be more prone to radiation as a form of treatment; which as a result has allowed hyperthermia to be used to compliment other forms of cancer therapy.
+Hyperthermia has also been researched to investigate whether it causes cancerous tumours to be more prone to radiation as a form of treatment; which as a result has allowed hyperthermia to be used to complement other forms of cancer therapy.
 Various techniques of hyperthermia in the treatment of cancer include local or regional hyperthermia, as well as whole body techniques.